-How To Beat A Credit Card Lawsuit In Court
+How To Beat a Credit Card Lawsuit in Court

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 Getting sued by a credit card company can be intimidating.
 Maybe you’ve become so good at ignoring collection calls that you’re tempted to trash the complaint and summons.
 Don’t.
 You have legal rights and defenses that you’ll lose by not contesting the lawsuit.
 Plus, if you fight back in court, your chances of winning the case are much better than you might initially expect.

 Written by Attorney Serena Siew.
+Legally reviewed by Attorney Paige Hooper

 When you’re sued, you’ll be served with two legal documents: